ipfs/kubo/docs/experimental-features.md

 Utilizes pubsub for publishing ipns records in real time.

+When it is enabled:
+- IPNS publishers push records to a name-specific pubsub topic, in addition to publishing to the DHT.
+- IPNS resolvers subscribe to the name-specific topic and receive newly published records through pubsub in real time.
+Note that the initial resolution still goes through the DHT, as there is no message history in pubsub.

-Note: both the publisher and the resolver nodes need to have the feature enabled for it to work effectively.
+Both the publisher and the resolver nodes need to have the feature enabled for it to work effectively.

 ### How to enable